 A stalwart of Norway's labor movement who briefly shattered a political ceiling, becoming the country's first Labour Prime Minister for a fleeting but historic 18 days.

-Christopher Hornsrud's life was a testament to the slow, grinding ascent of social democracy in Norway.
-Born into a farming family in 1859, he left school at twelve to work, an experience that cemented his commitment to the burgeoning labor movement.
-He helped found the Labour Party and became its first parliamentary leader, a tireless advocate for workers from his seat in the Storting.
-His moment in the highest office arrived in January 1928, a precarious compromise after an election produced no clear winner.
-At 68, Hornsrud became Norway's first prime minister from the Labour Party, also taking the finance portfolio.
-His government, however, was a minority administration facing a hostile parliament; it lasted a mere three weeks before a vote of no confidence toppled it.
-Rather than an end, this was a preview.
-Hornsrud returned to parliament as vice-president, watching from a pivotal institutional role as his party, having learned from its brief taste of power, later secured a lasting majority and transformed the nation.
+Christopher Hornsrud became Norway's first prime minister from the Labour Party in January 1928, also taking the finance portfolio.
+Born into a farming family in 1859, he left school at twelve to work, an experience that deepened his commitment to the labor movement.
+He helped found the Labour Party and became its first parliamentary leader.
+His minority government lasted only three weeks before a vote of no confidence toppled it.
+He returned to parliament as vice-president, watching from a pivotal institutional role as his party later secured a lasting majority and transformed the nation.

 The biggest hits of 1859